JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 1. $50-60 used Presonus audiobox
 1. $100 Shure MVi
 1. $99 iRig HD2 (amp output, can use with iphone)
+1. $299 iRig Stomp I/O
+1. $139 OMEC Teleport (input, USB B, 2 outputs.
+Richard Fortus and Glenn Hughes use this.
+Does it provide midi somehow?, buffered input.
+You can input audio as well as send it out to USB.
+Oh!
+Guitar in, Run it into amplitube or some other amp sim on your usb or iphone (how it works with iphone blows my mind), then it comes back with the guitar out of the first signal and the sound from the usb out the second signal?
+It has to be quiet then doesnt it?
+No it doesnt work quite like that.
+Reviews are bad
 1. ----------
 1. Tascam US1x2 (-127EIN)
 1. Focusrite Scarlett -128EIN (Scarlett solo 3 is better at -129.5)